akvo/agrastat/docs/user-guide.rst

 Users, organizations and authorization
 ======================================

-AGRASTAT users can register user accounts and log in.
-Normally (depending on the site setup), login is not needed to search for and find data, but is needed for all publishing functions: datasets can be created, edited, etc by users with the appropriate permissions.
+AGRASTAT users can have user accounts and log in.
+Normally (depending on the site setup), login is not needed to search for and find public data, but is needed for all publishing functions: datasets can be created, edited, etc by users with the appropriate permissions.